 The static load test was conducted in 4 phases over a 5-day period.
 To apply the load, a crane barge placed jersey barriers onto the bridge deck.
 The fully loaded deck was able to hold 96 jersey barriers, equivalent to 185 tons.
 Engineers were able to view near-real time readings during the tests using an on-site PC and a web browser.

-The results of the tests proved that the bridge was safe for traffic.
+The tests proved that the bridge was safe for traffic and it was reopened.
 The bridge was finally replaced in 2012.

 Hines Bridge was closed after being struck by a barge.